tptee/wire-web-packages/packages/travis-status-bot/README.md

 ## Changelog Bot

-A bot listening to the RSS feed on [traviscistatus.com](https://www.traviscistatus.com) and reporting to a given chat.
+A bot listening to the JSON file on [traviscistatus.com](https://www.traviscistatus.com) and reporting to a given chat.

 ### Getting Started